Cooper's hawk: Voice

-Some authors have claimed that during breeding Cooper's hawks may utter well over 40 call variations, which would rank them as having among the most varied collection of calls recorded for any raptor.
-However, many such variations are probably quite subtle (marginal differences in harshness, clarity, tempo and volume) and other authors have diagnosed only four overall call types.
-The typical call of a Cooper's hawk is a harsh, cackling yelp.
-This call may be translated as keh-keh-keh..., males tending to have a higher pitched, less raspy and faster-paced voice than females.

-However, some variants uttered by males were deeper than the female's version of said calls.
+During breeding, Cooper's hawks may utter well over 40 claimed call variations, which would rank them as having among the most varied collection of such for any raptor, but probably quite subtle (marginal differences in harshness, clarity, tempo and volume).
+The typical call of a Cooper's hawk is a harsh, cackling yelp, which may be translated as keh-keh-keh, with males tending to have a higher-pitched, less-raspy, and faster-paced voice than females.
+Some variants by males, though, were deeper than the female's version of said calls.
 A still more modulated and raucous version is given during the dawn chorus.
 Some studies have indicated that pairs nesting in more deeply wooded areas may vocalize more frequently due to inferior sight lines.
-However, hawks nesting in urban areas of Arizona do not seem to vocalize less than their rural nesting counterparts.
-There is perhaps some evidence that individual hawk's voices may become lower pitched with age.
-When coming with food to the nest or while displaying during courtship, the male may let out a nighthawk-like kik, apparently this call is more prevalent in pairs using thicker woods.
-Infrequently, females may utter the kik call as well, apparently when looking for her mate or gathering nesting materials.
+Some evidence may indicate that individual hawks' voices may become lower pitched with age.
+When coming with food to the nest or while displaying during courtship, the male may let out a nighthawk-like kik; apparently, this call is more prevalent in pairs using thicker woods.
+Infrequently, a female may utter the kik call, as well, apparently when looking for her mate or gathering nesting materials.
 Many soft calls have been recorded in intimate or "conversational" interactions, exclusively between breeding pairs and between mothers and their broods.

-The initial call of the young is a cheep or chirrp, which by the time they are fledgling young alters to a penetrating hunger call, eeeeeeee-oo or tseeeee-ar (among different transliterations).
-The higher pitched calls of the young may even extend to females nesting within their first year while still in immature plumage.
-Females have what is often thought of as their own hunger cry, whaaaa, heard especially in poorer food areas, when the male appears.
-Nonetheless, the females whaaaa call has also been uttered in different contexts, such as during nest building and during a "postural bowing" display, and some authors inferred that it may be a means of communicating to the male that it is not dangerous for him to approach her (as Astur/Accipiter females can be dangerous to the much smaller males).
+The initial call of the young is a cheep or chirrp, which by the time they are fledging alters to a penetrating hunger call, eeeeeeee-oo or tseeeee-ar (among different transliterations).
+The higher-pitched calls of the young may even extend to females nesting within their first year while still in immature plumage.
+Females may have their own hunger cry, whaaaa, heard especially in poorer food areas, when the male appears.
+Nonetheless, this female call also has been uttered in different contexts, such as during nest building or a "postural bowing" display, thus communicating to the male that approaching her is not dangerous for him (as Astur/Accipiter females can be dangerous to the much smaller males).
 Generally, Cooper's hawks are silent outside the breeding season.
 Rarely, though, some males that appear to be isolated from any other hawks of their species have been known to call during winter.